kaochikao/jkg_boundary/background/arrow.md

 ## Key Points:
-- Arrow also promotes zero-copy data sharing.
+- Arrow also promotes `zero-copy data sharing`.
 As Arrow is adopted as the internal representation in each system, one system can hand data directly to the other system for consumption.
-And when these systems are located on the same node, the copy described above can also be avoided through the use of shared memory.
+And when these systems are located on the same node, `the copy described above can also be avoided through the use of shared memory`.
 This means that in many cases, moving data between two systems will have no overhead.
 - features a **zero serialization/ deserialization design**, allowing low-cost data movement between nodes.
 - **standard in-memory representation** that every engine can use
 - makes sharing of data across platforms seamless and efficient.